Search

 Anello di Cardenzan, Piazza Vittorio Emanuele II (Piazza Maggiore) - 32032 Feltre (BL) IT (0039) 04392540 feltrino@dolomitiprealpi.it www.dolomitiprealpi.it

-Going all the way through it, you can appreciate the octagonal church of St. Anna and a suggestive glimpse of Villa Pasole-Berton.
-Then skirting the external wall, you arrive right in the center of Pedavena or alternatively, having reached approximately halfway along Via Trento, you can take a portico on the left, which leads you to a courtyard.
-You then cross a footbridge over the Colmeda, where you can still see the old canals that used to exploit the water for the operation of mills and sawmills and for the nearby wash house.
+Then, skirting the outer wall, you reach the very center of Pedavena, or alternatively, upon reaching about halfway through Via Trento, you can take a portico on the left that leads to a courtyard.
+You then cross a footbridge over the Colmeda, where the old canals used to harness the water for the operation of mills and sawmills and for the nearby washing area are still visible.

-FURTHER INFORMATION ON...
-The churches of Murle, Cardenzan and Carpene
+INSIGHT ON...
+The churches of Murle, Cardenzan, and Carpene

-To the family of the Ribaldoni, who was responsible for the construction of the current church of Murle dedicated to the Abbot Saint Antonio: an inscription dates the works back to 1470.
-Consecrated in 1621, it was restored in 1857-58 by the Cambruzzi family, the last owner of the building.
-In 1866, the voting operations of the first Municipal Council took place there.
-In the town the devotion to the Patron Saint is still very much alive, which culminates with the feast of the 17th of January.
-Connected with the ancient way that links Pedavena with Pren and Lamen is the little church of Saints Pellegrino and Valentino, a bit far from the village of Cardenzan, where the valuable manor house of the Marsiai family stands out.
-The Chapel, enlarged in 1619 as it appears from the inscription on the facade, has a stone stoup from 1661.
-The 17th century wooden altar with an altarpiece depicting the Madonna and the Child between Saints Pellegrino and Valentino is valuable.
-The walls retain traces of frescoes and the four Evangelists are depicted in the apse vault.
-In Carpene the church dedicated to the Saints Valentino and Urbano was erected as a noble chapel by the Guslini family and in 1640 equipped with an altarpiece by Girolamo Zigantello (1621-1661) from Feltre, depicting the Virgin of Carmel with the Saints Valentino, Carlo Borromeo, Pope Urbano and Fermo.
+The current church of Murle dedicated to St. Anthony the Abbot was built by the Rambaldoni family: an inscription dates the work to 1470.
+Consecrated in 1621, it was restored in 1857-58 by the Cambruzzi family, the last owners of the building.
+In 1866, the voting for the first Municipal Council was held there.
+The devotion to the Patron remains very alive in the village, culminating in the feast on January 17.
+Connected to the ancient road that linked Pedavena with Pren and Lamen is the little church of San Pellegrino and San Valentino, not far from the village of Cardenzan, which features the notable dominical house of the Marsiai family.
+The Chapel, enlarged in 1619 as indicated by the inscription on the facade, has a stone holy water font from 1661.
+The wooden altar from the seventeenth century is noteworthy, featuring a painting of the Madonna with Child between Saints Pellegrino and Valentino.
+The walls preserve traces of frescoes, and the apsidal vault depicts the four Evangelists.
+In Carpene, the church dedicated to Saints Valentino and Urbano was erected as a family chapel by the Guslini family and in 1640 endowed with a painting by the Feltrino artist Girolamo Zigantello (1621-1666), depicting the Virgin of Carmel with Saints Valentino, Carlo Borromeo, Pope Urbano, and Fermo.

-Signage: blue and white directional arrows with the words “Anello di Cardenzan”
+Signage: blue and white directional arrows with the writing “Anello di Cardenzan"

 Elevation gain: 177 m